vitiral/strfmt/README.md

     - [Current Status (in order of priority) ](#current-status)
 - [HELP ](#help)

-# strfmt: rust library for formatting dynamic strings<a name = "introduction"></a>

-This library is for rust developers who want to bring rust-like formatting to non-static strings.

 ## Basic use of formatting Display types <a name = "basic-usage"></a>